 Euro cylinder locks

 These locks are widely used residentially on uPVC external doors.
-There are many on the market today costing anywhere £10-£70.
+There are many on the market and the cost to change them can start from £85.
 How much you pay will usually coincide with their British Standard Kitemark Rating.

 To get the best lock for your front door, first consider what material your door is made from.